andycheng2018/su26-ai301-contribution/README.md

 **Project:** collective/icalendar
 **Issue:** https://github.com/collective/icalendar/issues/1473
 **Pull Request:** https://github.com/collective/icalendar/pull/1503
-**Status:** Phase IV Complete — revised after review
+**Status:** Phase IV Complete — revised after second round of review

 ---

 ## Why I Chose This Issue

-My first contribution attempt was a Godot shader bug (#119973): an instance uniform that stayed stuck as a Color type after the `source_color` hint was removed.
-I chose it because I use Godot to make games and wanted to contribute to a project I care about.
-About two weeks ago I was able to reproduce the bug on a local build, which was encouraging.
+My first attempt was a Godot shader bug (#119973) — an instance uniform that got stuck as a Color type after the `source_color` hint was removed.
+I picked it because I use Godot for my own projects.
+I reproduced it once on a local build, which felt promising.

 When I came back to actually fix it, I couldn't reproduce it anymore.
-I rebuilt from current `master`, followed the exact repro steps, and the bug no longer occurred — the value reset correctly and stored as the right type.
-After confirming I was on up-to-date master, my best read is that it was fixed (or fixed indirectly) in the time since I first looked at it.
-Without a reproducible failure I had no reliable way to verify a fix, which made continuing impractical.
+I rebuilt from current `master`, followed the same steps, and the bug was gone.
+My best guess is it got fixed some other way in the meantime.
+Without something broken in front of me, I had no way to prove a fix actually worked, so I dropped it.

-Two other things made me reconsider Godot as a first contribution.
-The codebase is very large and the C++ build/setup was a significant effort just to reach a working baseline.
-And it isn't especially first-contributor friendly — there was no clear good-first-issue path, and the issue I'd picked was deeper and more environment-dependent than I'd judged.
-I underestimated what I could take on for a first contribution and how much I'd be working without guardrails.
+Godot also turned out to be a lot for a first contribution — huge codebase, a real C++ build to set up, and no clear "start here" path for a beginner.
+I picked something bigger than I could actually finish.

-So I changed strategy: instead of choosing an issue because I liked the project, I looked for an issue with the properties that make a first contribution actually finishable.
-I landed on icalendar #1473 because it was explicitly labeled "good first issue," the project had a clear and welcoming contributor guide, it was in Python (a language I know), and it was verifiable by inspection and against a spec (RFC 5545) rather than requiring a fragile runtime reproduction.
-Changing *how* I selected an issue, more than the fix itself, was the main thing I took from this phase.
+So I switched approach: instead of picking a project I liked, I looked for an issue that was actually finishable. icalendar #1473 fit — labeled "good first issue," a real contributor guide, Python (which I know), and something I could verify just by reading the code and checking it against RFC 5545, no flaky repro needed.
+That change in how I picked an issue mattered more than the fix itself.

 ---

 ## Understanding the Issue

 ### Problem Description
-The `new()` classmethods on several iCalendar component classes were generated from a shared pattern.
-For the `FreeBusy` class, the docstring summary was copied verbatim from the `Alarm` class and never corrected, so it described `FreeBusy.new()` as creating "a new alarm."
+`FreeBusy.new()`'s docstring was clearly copy-pasted from `Alarm`'s and never updated — it described creating "a new alarm" when it should describe a free/busy (VFREEBUSY) component.

 ### Expected Behavior
-The `FreeBusy.new()` docstring should describe creating a free/busy (VFREEBUSY) component, and its property documentation should align with both the Python implementation and RFC 5545 — and its wording/structure should be consistent with the `new()` docstrings on sibling classes (`Event`, `Alarm`, `Todo`, `Journal`).
+The docstring should actually describe a free/busy component, match the real implementation and RFC 5545, and use the same wording style as the other `new()` methods in the codebase (`Event`, `Alarm`, `Todo`, `Journal`).

 ### Current Behavior
-The docstring read: "Create a new alarm with all required properties.
-This creates a new Alarm in accordance with RFC 5545." — incorrect for the FreeBusy class.
+It read: "Create a new alarm with all required properties.
+This creates a new Alarm in accordance with RFC 5545."
+Wrong class entirely.
+After my first round of fixes this got corrected, but every parameter still said "of the component" instead of naming the free/busy specifically — which didn't match how, say, `Event.new()` says "of the event" for its own parameters.

 ### Affected Components
 - `src/icalendar/cal/free_busy.py` — the `FreeBusy.new()` docstring.